 As Council continues to invest in our community, we need a diverse range of services including trades, landscaping, catering and specialist consultants.

-Northern Beaches Council plans to spend over $340 million in operational spend and $99.5 million* in capital works in 2019/20 to deliver quality services to our community.
-Forty three percent of all suppliers used by Council are local businesses and we would like to see this grow.
+Northern Beaches Council plans to spend over $405 million in operational spend and $102 million in capital works in 2023/2024 to deliver quality services to our community.

 Doing Business with Council

 Our Procurement policy provides the framework for Northern Beaches Council to achieve value for money from our procurement whilst being fair, ethical and transparent.